zestsoftware/zest.releaser/zest/releaser/README.txt

-- **postrelease**: asks you for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the HISTORY.txt with this and offers to commit those changes to version control.
+- **postrelease**: asks you for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the HISTORY.txt/CHANGES.txt with this and offers to commit those changes to version control.
+Note that with git and hg, you'd also be asked to push your changes (since 3.27).
+Otherwise the release and tag only live in your local hg/git repository and not on the server.

 - **fullrelease**: all of the above in order.